 Note the Quranic passage says Arabic Quran and not Urdu Quran or anything language.

-Learning the correct recitation is obligatory for all Muslims and to not do this puts your Quranic recitation in danger of being invalid meaning that you prayer may also be invalid as well.
+Learning the correct recitation is obligatory for all Muslims and to not do this puts your Quranic recitation in danger of being invalid.
+Meaning that you prayer may also be invalid as well.
 The Hanafi’s are not as strict as the Shafi’s because two words (or three words indo-pak) in correct Tajweed makes the prayer valid.
 As for the Shafi’s if it is not all correctly recited then it is not a valid prayer.
 Qadi Khan said if someone is trying to correct their Tajweed then their prayer is valid as they have an excuse.

-I really do not excuse those people who have a chance to learn the correct Tajweed and chose not to.
+I really do not excuse those people who have a chance to learn the correct Tajweed and choose not to.
 It is true that some letters take practice but we have to at least try.
 You need to know where each sound comes from and then practice it until you get it right, this make take several weeks to even this far but it is worth it.

 There are two types of mistake in recitation Lahn Al-Jalali/manifest error and Lahn Al-Hafi/hidden error.
 The difference between the two is that Lahn Al-Jalali is when a letter is pronounced incorrectly and this can break the prayer if it occurs.
 Lahn Al-Hafi is a mistake with Tajweed and if it occurs it will not break the prayer.

 Ramadan is one of the most happiest months of the year and it is the month of the Quran.
 But sadly now it is the month that we massacre the Quran by not pronouncing anything comprehensible during the extra night prayers.
-This is one the saddest things that someone can hear the book of Allah being massacred and we say nothing.
+This is one the saddest things that someone can hear the book of Allah (the Exalted) being massacred and we say nothing.

 There is a way of reciting quickly but getting it right but no one does that now they just read it quickly trying to get to the end.
-We try to follow one Sunna of finishing the Quran but how many fard actions have we demolished.
+We try to follow one Sunna of finishing the Quran but how many fard actions have we demolished?
 It’s like destroying a house but placing a big vase of yellow flowers on top.
 Yes, the flowers look nice but what have we done!

 Are we people who mock the Quran?